 What Causes Power Surges?

-One of the foremost common reasons for power surges is that the operation of industrial quality electrical devices.
+One of the foremost common reasons for power surges is the operation of industrial quality electrical devices.
 Refrigerators, air conditioners, and garments dryers are just a couple of large appliances that need a big amount of electricity to operate motors and compressors on and off.
 Toggling high-power electrical equipment and devices can create heavy demands for electricity which will disrupt the constant flow of voltage within the electrical system.

 The following reason can cause power surges,